maziac/DeZog/README.md

 Next to implement:
 - Serial interface: Allows remote debugging via a serial connection on a real ZX Spectrum Next with breakpoints etc.
-- CSpect interfacing: Allows debugging with the CSpect emulator.
 - ZesarusExt: Make ZesarusExt publicly available.
 ZesarusExt is a Zesarux fork with small enhancements like faster breakpoints.